How should AWOL employees be handled and what are the Dole Rules?

 It is important to note that being Absent Without Leave (AWOL) can be a form of dereliction of duty, and the law recognizes it as a similar cause under Article 297 [282].

-What does the law consider as an abandonment of duty?
+What does the law consider an abandonment of duty?

 Abandonment of duty, as per legal standards, hinges on the fulfillment of two key criteria:

-It’s important to underscore that the burden of proof rests on the employer.
-Thus, as the employer, you are obligated to substantiate that these two conditions have indeed been met.
+It’s important to note that the burden of proof rests on the employer.
+Thus, as the employer, you need to show proof that these two conditions have indeed been met.

 What should employers do with AWOL employees?